homelab-alpha/docs/content/docs/docker/compose-information/dozzle.info.md

 <br />

-Let's dive into the `docker-compose.yml` file for setting up the Dozzle service, which provides a web-based interface to monitor Docker logs in real-time.
+Let's break down what this `docker-compose.yml` file does in detail for deploying Dozzle, a web-based interface for real-time Docker log monitoring.

 Here's a detailed explanation: